-If you prefer stock trading on margin or short sale, you should check Swissquote's financing rates.
+If you prefer stock trading on margin, you should check Swissquote's margin rates.

-Swissquote financing rates are average but higher than at the competitors in our comparison.
-The financing rates vary based on the base currency of your margin account.
+Swissquote margin rates are average overall, but higher than at the competitors in our comparison.
+The margin rates vary based on the base currency of your margin account.

 |USD margin rate||4.7%||-||3.1%|

 |EUR margin rate||3.0%||-||0.8%|